sharonk515/Europe_travel_reviews/.ipynb_checkpoints/README-checkpoint.md

 by Sharon Kwak

 - Which type of tourist sites are the most popular?
+Overall?
+For each group of users?
+- What groups can be created based on users' reviews of tourist sites?
+- Which tourist attractions in other areas can be recommended to these users based on their ratings?
+- What type of travel media content should be created for each group of users (e.g. advertisement, leisure/entertainment)?
 - Can a review of one type predict the user's review for another type?
-- What groups can be created based on users' reviews of tourist sites?
+- Ratings for which type of tourist sites have the most impact on the group assignments?

 ## Dataset
 [UCI Europe Travel Review Ratings](https://archive.ics.uci.edu/ml/datasets/Tarvel+Review+Ratings)